 9. How Do You Stay Motivated In This Job?

 Special education students require more effort to teach than general students.
 This job may therefore wear you out easily.
 Sell yourself and convince the interviewer that your motivation is intrinsic.

-I grew up with an autistic brother and therefore understand how hard it is to live in their world.
+I grew up with an autistic brother and understand how hard it is to live in their world.
 My motivation thus arises from making their world a better place.
 I am passionate about what I do.
-Seeing my students happy and satisfied at the end of the day is highly fulfilling, which I look forward to every time I come to work.
+Seeing my students happy and satisfied at the end of the day is highly fulfilling, and I look forward to it every time I come to work.

 10. Mention a Strength That Qualifies You For This Role